Düwag Wadloper: The problem of ownership and attempted sales

-In mid-2012, Koleje Śląskie became interested in the Wadlopers, as at the time they only operated one line, and as of December of that year they were supposed to be entrusted with carrying out rail passenger services in the entire Silesian voivodeship.
+In mid-2012, Silesian Railways became interested in the Wadlopers, as at the time they only operated one line, and as of December of that year they were supposed to be entrusted with carrying out rail passenger services in the entire Silesian voivodeship.
 For this reason, the search for any rolling stock began, and that's when Sigma Tabor came out with a proposal to import these vehicles, among others.
-Subsequently, Koleje Śląskie established a subsidiary company, Inteko, which was responsible for, among other things, mediating the carrier's rolling stock matters.
+Subsequently, Silesian Railways established a subsidiary company, Inteko, which was responsible for, among other things, mediating the carrier's rolling stock matters.
 Its CEO, however, was not employed, but received a consulting contract, which later led to a conflict of interest.
-The company was recapitalized by companies run by the CEO and his acquaintances, causing Koleje Śląskie to lose a sizable portion of its shares and, consequently, its control over Inteko.
+The company was recapitalized by companies run by the CEO and his acquaintances, causing Silesian Railways to lose a sizable portion of its shares and, consequently, its control over Inteko.
 The subsidiary then began entering into contracts that were unfavorable to it and generating losses.
-Inteko then issued bonds, which were purchased by the Upper Silesian Fund and Koleje Śląskie, while the Upper Silesian Waterworks Company became the guarantor.
-Loans were also taken out, guaranteed by Koleje Śląskie and the Upper Silesian Waterworks Company, which had rolling stock as collateral.
+Inteko then issued bonds, which were purchased by the Upper Silesian Fund and Silesian Railways, while the Upper Silesian Waterworks Company became the guarantor.
+Loans were also taken out, guaranteed by Silesian Railways and the Upper Silesian Waterworks Company, which had rolling stock as collateral.
 However, Inteko did not have the means to repay the debts, so the Upper Silesian Waterworks Company received the right to, among other things, four Wadlopers as a result of the transfer.
 Due to the modernization and polonization of the vehicles, however, their ownership was diluted and became the subject of disputes.

 On July 23, 2013, the Upper Silesian Waterworks Company became the owner of unit SN83-003, and in September and December of the same year, two unmodernized vehicles set aside at H. Cegielski.